ECS-CS/html/Q4-CapstoneProject-W01D01.md

 # CSS

-The ONLY way to learn CSS is by practicing and playing around with attribute values.
-CSS describes how our HTML elements look in the browser.
+The ONLY way to learn CSS is by practicing and playing around with properties.
+CSS describes how our HTML elements look in the browser by targeting the HTML elements we created.

 # STEP 1

 We will **target** the `<div>` we created in Step 1 of HTML by doing the following:

 We are styling the `<div>` by giving it a background-image, height and a font-size.

+**Now, lets right click on this link and open in a new tab:**

 🚨 https://www.w3schools.com/cssref/